The question of whether a marital separation has occurred, as a matter of law, depends on the specific circumstances of a family’s situation.

 Additional, out-of-pocket costs may be incurred for service of the Application for Divorce, obtaining Marriage Certificates, and filing and requisitioning documents at the Court offices.

 Legal Fees in Uncontested Divorces

-Where an Application for Divorce is wholly undefended and no complications arise, the estimated cost of obtaining an uncontested Divorce at WISE LAW is approximately $1,700.00, inclusive of legal fees, court fees and disbursements (plus applicable taxes).
+Where an Application for Divorce is wholly undefended and no complications arise, the estimated cost of obtaining an uncontested Divorce at Wise Law Office is approximately $1,700.00, inclusive of legal fees, court fees and disbursements (plus applicable taxes).

 Legal fees associated with obtaining an Uncontested Divorce vary, however, based on the complexity of each circumstance and the services involved in completion of the matter.
 As examples, additional fees and disbursements may be incurred in uncontested Divorces due to: